Music Career Finder

 Education & Training

-Arkatech Beatz said certificates or degrees are not necessary for succeeding as a music producer.
+Arkatech Beatz said certificates or degrees are not necessary for succeeding as a record producer.

 “These days you really don’t need any major qualifications to be a Producer,” they said.
 “However, just being an average Producer versus being a great Producer will depend on one’s creativity, drive, and ability to think out of the box.”